pmfarley/sas-viya-openshift-blog/sas-viya-openshift-blog.md

 ### Required SCCs

 A deployment in OpenShift requires multiple custom SCCs to provide permissions to SAS Viya platform services.
-SCCs are required in order to enable the Pods to run.
+SCCs are required in order to enable the pods to run.
 (Pods provide essential SAS Viya platform components.)
 In addition, some SCCs can be customized to meet your unique requirements.

-A security context acts like a request for privileges from the OpenShift API.
-In an OpenShift environment, each Kubernetes Pod starts up with an association with a specific SCC, which limits the privileges that Pod can request.
-An administrator configures each Pod to run with a certain SCC by granting the corresponding service account for that pod access to the SCC.
-For example, if Pod A requires its own SCC, an administrator must grant access to that SCC for the service account under which Pod A is launched.
+A SCC acts like a request for privileges from the OpenShift API.
+In an OpenShift environment, each Kubernetes pod starts up with an association with a specific SCC, which limits the privileges that Pod can request.
+An administrator configures each pod to run with a certain SCC by granting the corresponding service account for that pod access to the SCC.
+For example, if pod A requires its own SCC, an administrator must grant access to that SCC for the service account under which pod A is launched.
 Use the OpenShift OC administrative command-line tool to grant or remove these permissions.

 **Note**: For additional details about SCC types, see [SCCs and Pod Service Accounts](https://documentation.sas.com/doc/en/itopscdc/v_039/itopssr/n0bqwd5t5y2va7n1u9xb57lfa9wx.htm#p1qz3rq1f758xkn1pctnlw7c3kn6) in _System Requirements for the SAS Viya Platform_.